sagemath/trac_to_gh/Issue 8277.md

 # Issue 8277: Using matrix() to convert between sparse and dense.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8277

 Original creator: hivert